There is this wonderful site called Couchsurfing where

 (a skill I have learned from my father)and learnt a bunch of things I promptly

-enjoyed at the moment.
+forgot but enjoyed at the moment.

 The Halong Bay experience, which I had been most interested